libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 Peer Exchange (PX) kicks in when pruning a mesh because of oversubscription.
-Instead of simply telling the pruned peer to go away, the pruning peer _may_ provide a set of other peers where the pruned peer can connect to reform its mesh (see Peer Scoring below).
+Instead of simply telling the pruned peer to go away, the pruning peer _may_ provide a set of other peers where the pruned peer can connect to reform its mesh (see [Peer Scoring](#peer-scoring) below).

 In addition, both the pruned and the pruning peer add a backoff period from each other, within which they will not try to regraft.
-Both the pruning and the pruned peer will immediate prune a `GRAFT` within the backoff period.
+Both the pruning and the pruned peer will immediately prune a `GRAFT` within the backoff period.
 The recommended duration for the backoff period is 1 minute, while the recommended number of peers to exchange is equal to `D` so that the pruned peer can form a full mesh.